eclipsesource/tabris-js/doc/migration-guide.md

 On `WidgetCollection`, `bar = wc.get('foo');` can be replaced with `bar = wc.first().foo`,
 and `baz = wc.get(bar)` can be replaced with `baz = wc.first()[bar]`.

+### app.installPatch removed

+You can no longer patch your application using this method.

 ### "trigger" object/eventObject parameter is now cloned

 **This is relevant only if in your application you are passing values to `trigger` of types other than `Object` or `EventObject`.** Examples would be passing primitives (e.g. `trigger('select', selectionIndex);`) or instances of classes other than `Object` (e.g. `trigger('select', someArray);`).
 If you do that you need to change this to pass an object that references the value instead (e.g. `trigger('select', {selectionIndex});`)